glacier-project/frost-planner/README.md

-# 🧊 FrostSheet
+# 🧊 FrostPlanner

 A Python library for solving Flexible Job-Shop scheduling problems.

-FrostSheet is a powerful and intuitive Python framework for modeling and solving scheduling instances, from classic Job-Shop and Flow-Shop problems to custom, real-world resource allocation tasks.
+FrostPlanner is a powerful and intuitive Python framework for modeling and solving scheduling instances, from classic Job-Shop and Flow-Shop problems to custom, real-world resource allocation tasks.

 ## 🚀 Installation

-FrostSheet can be installed using `poetry`.
+FrostPlanner can be installed using `poetry`.
 If you don't have `poetry` installed, you can follow the instructions [here](https://python-poetry.org/docs/#installation).

 Once `poetry` is set up, navigate to the project root and run: